TimITSolutions/federation_environment_getting_started/README.md

-# Documentation for submission to our model-to-data platform.
+# Instructions for submission to our model-to-data platform.

 ## About this repository